 Looking to make a super-food smoothie?
 Look no further than broccoli, brussels sprouts, cauliflower, kale, cabbage and bok choy.
 All of these cruciferous vegetables contain disease-fighting and immunity-boosting phytonutrients, as well as the essential nutrients vitamin A, vitamin C and folic acid.
 Just don't overcook these veggies before you blend them.
 Too much heat can strip them of their vitamins and phytochemicals.
 Try using frozen veggies and blending those instead.
 They'll deliver all of the health benefits you want, and they'll chill your drink!

-If you’re looking to fight inflammation – and what athlete doesn’t suffer from the occasional ache or pain? – then add flaxseed to your next smoothie.
-Flaxseed contains more inflammation-fighting omega-3’s than other readily available fat sources.
+If you're looking to fight inflammation – and what athlete doesn't experience the occasional ache or pain? – then add flaxseed to your next smoothie.
+Flaxseed contains more inflammation-fighting omega-3's than other readily available fat sources.
 Two components of flax, lignans and alpha-linolenic acid (ALA), have been found to assist immune health.
 Flaxseed is highly sensitive and easily oxidized, so for the most health benefit, purchase whole flaxseed and grind just before adding to your smoothie.